convertcom/javascript-sdk/packages/js-sdk/README.md

 See [CONTRIBUTING](./CONTRIBUTING.md) for details on how to submit your contribution.

+## Documentation

+See [JavaScript SDK Documentation](https://convertcom.github.io/javascript-sdk/) for details on the SDK modules, in addition to practical tutorials.

 ## Requirements

 Fullstack projects are slightly different compared to web-based projects, so that